 For the full time RVer enjoying the full time RV lifestyle, RV healthcare insurance can be a real challenge!
 If you are not self-employed and are too young to be on Medicare, what are your health insurance options?

 Are there ways to be insured when you are a full time RVer?
 Can you get the care you need when you need it?
-Let me see if I can pass along some of the information I have picked up over the last year.
+Let me see if I can pass along some of the information I have come across.
+Watch this!

 What is the overall feeling about the Affordable Care Act?